-Although, initially, a footballer could only win the Ballon d’Or once, in 1959 it was decided to change this rule, due to the superiority that, match after match, Alfredo Di Stéfano showed over other rivals, one of best players in the history of Real Madrid.
+Although initially, a footballer could only win the Ballon d’Or once, in 1959 it was decided to change this rule, due to the superiority that, match after match, Alfredo Di Stéfano showed over other rivals, one of the best players in the history of Real Madrid.

 All this meant that the German was nominated up to 12 times to win the trophy, while Cruyff was able to lift it 3 times, thus becoming the footballer who had managed to lift it the most times.

 “He was the best… but I won the World Cup.
 (Beckenbauer on Cruyff) “

 In 1995 a very important event would take place, to advertisement of the France Football magazine to be able to include non-European players (although they had to continue to belong to a European club), was joined by the victory of the Liberian George Weah, who in January that season he would be transferred from Paris Saint Germain to AC Milan.

 The idiosyncrasy of football means that in most cases it is the great forwards and the best midfielders who manage to win the award.
 However, there have been occasions when three defenders and a goalkeeper have managed to prevail: Beckenbauer, Sammer, Fabio Cannavaro and Lev Yashin, the only goalkeeper to do so.